Trump warns Kim Jong Un, says US policy toward North Korea 'didn't work'

 Members of the president’s Cabinet, like Secretary of Defense Jim Mattis, have said the U.S. strategy will be a combination of both military and diplomatic efforts, but warned North Korea that any threats to the U.S. or its allies would be met with an “effective and overwhelming” military response.

-The president also tweeted Monday morning, pivoting to another topic—the NFL.
+The president also pivoted Monday morning to another topic—the NFL.

 “The trip by @VP Pence was long planned.
 He is receiving great praise for leaving game after the players showed such disrespect for country!”
-Trump tweeted Monday.Display nothing; This is on Publish with no configured Image
+Trump tweeted.Display nothing; This is on Publish with no configured Image

 The vice president traveled to California over the weekend and attended the Indianapolis Colts vs. San Francisco 49ers game on Sunday.
 He left when players didn't stand for the anthem.